sistia01/Giotto-Sphinx-Website/source/_build/html/_sources/github_issues.rst.txt

     Error in methods::as(as.matrix(x[, -1]), "Matrix") :
     no method or default for coercing "matrix" to "Matrix"

+:octicon:`alert`
-*Solution*: Ensure that the Matrix library is loaded:
+:strong:`Solution` Ensure that the Matrix library is loaded:

 .. code-block:: r